CircuitChaos/melody/README.md

 See it on YouTube: https://youtu.be/wGciPp5-Lc4

-Article about it is to be published in Polish magazine „Elektronika dla Wszystkich” (Electronics For Everyone).
+Article about it has been published in Polish magazine „Elektronika dla Wszystkich” (Electronics For Everyone) 05/2021.
 This repository is here so all project files (schematics, PCB board and firmware) are available to readers.

-This file will be updated with an issue number as soon as it's published (if editor-in-chief decides to publish it).

 ## License